 - Peach stops a fight between Sheik and Fox...by offering them tea.
 It's both a CMOH and a CMOF, especially when Fox glances at Sheik and sees her drinking tea through her face wrappings.

 - When Link and Zelda find Ganondorf's trophy, they share a glance with each other before reviving him.
 Ganondorf is shocked by this, and while he considers attacking them the moment they turn their backs on him, he decides against it and instead follows them to fight Tabuu, knowing that the Subspace entity is the true enemy.

-- Diddy Kong urging R.O.B. to escape before the area they're in explodes, and Donkey Kong just straight up carrying R.O.B. out when he refuses to move.
+- Diddy Kong urging R.O.B. to escape before the area the group is in before it explodes, and Donkey Kong just straight up carrying R.O.B. out when he refuses to move.

-- Like the Mario and Kirby fight before, Lucario and Meta Knight shakes hands and join forces after their fight.
+- Like the Mario and Kirby fight before, Lucario and Meta Knight shake hands and join forces after their fight.

 - The Ice Climbers are delighted when Lucario and Meta Knight make peace.

 - The concept alone of the many famous protagonists of several video game franchises teaming up together to defeat one great evil.
 Even better that even the antagonists, who were initially puppets of Tabuu, join our heroes in the very end to save the world, knowing that it's for the greater good.

 - The reason behind Hideo Kojima asking Snake to be in Brawl?
 His kids are fans and they wanted to see one of their father's characters in the game.
 Kojima had also requested for Snake to be in Melee, but due to time constraints, his debut was put on hold until Brawl.

 - During Snake's codec conversation about Luigi, Snake instantly argues in Luigi's defense when AI Colonel starts mocking Luigi.